-Section 128(a) grants are eligible for inclusion in the Performance Partnership Grant (PPG).
-States and tribes may include Section 128(a) grants in their PPG.
+Section 128(a) cooperative agreements are eligible for inclusion in the Performance Partnership Grant (PPG).
+States and tribes may include Section 128(a) cooperative agreements in their PPG.
 69 Fed.
 Reg.
-51,756 (2004) Section 128(a) funds used to capitalize an RLF are not eligible for inclusion in the PPG.
+51,756 (2004).
+Section 128(a) funds used to capitalize an RLF are not eligible for inclusion in the PPG.

 Project Period.
 EPA regional offices will determine the project period for each cooperative agreement.
-These may be for multiple years depending on the regional office's grants policies.
+These may be for multiple years depending on the regional office's cooperative agreement policies.
 Each cooperative agreement must have an annual budget period tied to an annual work plan.

 Demonstrating the Four Elements.
-As part of the annual work plan negotiation process, states or tribes that do not have MOAs must demonstrate that their program includes, or is taking reasonable steps to include, the four elements described above.
+As part of the annual work plan negotiation process, states or tribes that do not have VRP MOAs must demonstrate that their program includes, or is taking reasonable steps to include, the four elements described above.
 EPA will not fund, in future years, state or tribal response program annual work plans if EPA determines that these requirements are not met or reasonable progress is not being made.
 EPA may base this determination on the information the state or tribe provides to support its work plan, or on EPA's review of the state or tribal response program.

 Establishing and Maintaining the Public Record.
-Prior to funding a state's or tribe's annual work plan, EPA regional offices will verify and document that a public record, as described above, exists and is being maintained.
+Prior to funding a state's or tribe's annual work plan, EPA regional offices will verify and document that a public record, as described above, exists and is being maintained.9

-- States or tribes that received initial funding in FY03 and FY04: FY06 requests will not be accepted from states or tribes that fail to demonstrate, by the January 31, 2006 request deadline, that they established and are maintaining a public record.
-(Note, this would potentially impact any state or tribe that had a term and condition placed on their FY05 grant award that prohibited drawdown of FY05 funds prior to meeting public record requirement.)
-States or tribes in this situation will not be prevented from drawing down their prior year funds, once the public record requirement is met, but will be restricted from applying for FY06 funding. - States or Tribes that received initial funding in FY05: by the time of the actual FY06 award, the state or tribe must demonstrate that they established and maintained the public record (those states and tribes that do not meet this requirement will have a term and condition placed on their FY06 grant that prevents the drawdown of FY06 funds until the public record requirement is met). - Recipients receiving funds for the first time in FY06: these recipients have one year to meet this requirement and may utilize the 128(a) grant funds to do so.
+- States or tribes that received initial funding in FY03, FY04, FY05, or FY06: Requests for FY08 funds will not be accepted from states or tribes that fail to demonstrate, by the January 31, 2008 request deadline, that they established and are maintaining a public record.
+(Note, this would potentially impact any state or tribe that had a term and condition placed on their FY07 cooperative agreement that prohibited drawdown of FY07 funds prior to meeting public record requirement.)
+States or tribes in this situation will not be prevented from drawing down their prior year funds, once the public record requirement is met, but will be restricted from applying for FY08 funding. - States or Tribes that received initial funding in FY07: by the time of the actual FY08 award, the state or tribe must demonstrate that they established and maintained the public record (those states and tribes that do not meet this requirement will have a term and condition placed on their FY08 cooperative agreement that prevents the drawdown of FY08 funds until the public record requirement is met). - Recipients receiving funds for the first time in FY08: these recipients have one year to meet this requirement and may utilize the 128(a) cooperative agreement funds to do so.